javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

 To write big numbers:

-- Append `e` with the zeroes count to the number.
+- Append `"e"` with the zeroes count to the number.
 Like: `123e6` is `123` with 6 zeroes.
-- A negative number after `e` causes the number to be divided by 1 with given zeroes.
+- A negative number after `"e"` causes the number to be divided by 1 with given zeroes.
 That's for one-millionth or such.

 For different numeral systems: